argoproj/argo-workflows/docs/upgrading.md

 For the Emissary executor to work properly, you must set up RBAC.
 See [workflow RBAC](workflow-rbac.md)

+### Archived Workflows on PostgreSQL

+This upgrade will transform an archived workflow column from type `json` to type `jsonb`.
+This will take some time if you have a lot of archived workflows.
+This requires PostgreSQL version 9.4 or higher.

+You can perform this modification prior to upgrading with `alter table argo_archived_workflows alter column workflow set data type jsonb using workflow::jsonb`.
+This is considered safe to do whilst running version 3.5 as the column types are compatible.

 ### Metrics changes

 You can now retrieve metrics using the OpenTelemetry Protocol using the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/), and this is the recommended mechanism.